suyingda/reselect-explain/README.md

 Title:  --- React click bind

-#emphasis
-Class methods are not bound by default
+#emphasis : js Class methods are not bound by default